sihan-shao/LightPorpTorch/README.md

     [4-4f_system.ipynb](./examples/4-4f_system.ipynb) demonstrates how to implement and simulate a 4F optical system and apply frequency domain filtering to get low/high frequency components of images.

+- **Chirped z-transform**

+    [5-Chirped z-transform.ipynb](./examples/5-Chirped z-transform.ipynb) compares the computation time of RSC and ZCT methods and demonstrate how the ZCT choose the arbitray sampling number of the region of interest.

 ## Related Projects

 Below are some projects developed using this codebase.